• Home

 How Do You Know When Potatoes Are Done Growing?

 Potatoes are ready to harvest once the plant dies back.
 It’s important to remember that they are tubers.
-And that’s what contains the energy that allows the plant to grow.
+And that’s what contains the energy that allows the foliage to flourish.

 Once the foliage starts to die, that means all of the energy is being stored in the tubers, and they are getting ready to go dormant (which is when we can eat them).